Corporate Pilots – We Need Your Help!

 CAASD’s research laboratories have several flight deck simulation platforms and conduct research across a range of flight deck related domains including Transport Category, Remotely Piloted Aircraft (RPV or UAS), and General Aviation.
 The operations utilized during a particular simulation vary from study to study and may include taxi, departure, en-route and arrival procedures under both VFR and IFR.
 Qualified participants must hold a minimum of a Commercial pilot certificate with an instrument rating and have experience flying within the National Airspace System (NAS) within the past 6 months.
 A current medical certificate is not required, but participants must have operated an aircraft within the last 6 months.

 The typical simulation requires about 4 hours to complete, but some research may require longer or shorter time commitments.
 CAASD’s primary simulation facility is located in McLean, Virginia (suburban Washington, D.C.), but experiments are sometimes conducted at other research facilities.
-MITRE will provide compensation to pilots who participate in simulation research, however, contractual limitations do not allow for compensation to current Federal Government employees.
+MITRE will provide compensation to pilots who participate in simulation research, however, contractual limitations do not allow for compensation to current Federal, State, or Local Government employees.

 Numerous research projects are conducted throughout the year.
 Qualified individuals who are interested in participating in these important research activities should complete the online questionnaire below.
-If there are any questions, please email or telephone Suzette Porter at email@example.com or 703-983-2024.
+If there are any questions, please send an email to firstname.lastname@example.org.

 Thank you for your interest and support in the advancement of aviation!